Home » Nourishing Recipes » Desserts » Vegan Gingersnap Cookies (Soft, Chewy, Easy Recipe)

 cookie dough being rolled in sugar and placed on a lined baking sheet

-• Place the cookies in the oven for approximately 8-10 minutes and until the tops have cracked slightly.
+• Place the cookies in the preheated oven for approximately 8-10 minutes and until the tops have cracked slightly.

 • When done, take the cookies out of the oven and place them on a cooling rack.